9th SJIM-Albers International B-Plan Competition

 Competition Topic

-We are now at the cusp of an AI-based change in business, governance and society.
-Unlike previous technological revolutions, can we create businesses that use the power of AI to carry all sections of society forward and not just a select few?
-Your task as a young business entrepreneur in these challenging times is to lead the charge on using AI to help the elderly (older adults).
-Hopefully, your ideas can then pave the way for a wider use of AI for all sections of society.
+We are now at the cusp of a necessary ethical change in business, governance, and management.
+Unlike previous business revolutions, can we use our expertise to institutionalize new practices that carry all sections of society forward and not just a select few?
+Your task as a young business entrepreneur in these challenging times is to lead the charge on creating processes or developing ideas/strategies that can help companies transform management into a genuine gift to employees.
+Hopefully, your ideas can then pave the way for a wider acceptance of human-centered management.
 Can you develop a scalable business model for this purpose?
-Think beyond just awareness campaigns and social activism.
+Think beyond just employee handbooks and mandatory training.
 Can you make a real difference using your business acumen and leveraging the inter-disciplinary and international nature of your team?

-Working in international virtual teams, can you develop a financially sustainable and technologically feasible and scalable business idea that will use AI to help older adults (elderly)?
+Working in international virtual teams, can you develop a financially sustainable and practically implementable and scalable solution for management to bring meaning back to employees?

+Think beyond simple HR engagement workshops, training and development programs, and motivational seminars.
+Think of how your solution can truly have an impact.
 Remember, you can tackle this problem from any angle and with whatever extent of technicality you wish.
-Your business idea can cater to the situation either in the United States, Mexico, Taiwan, Philippines, India or any combination, or it can even be at the global level.
+Your business idea can cater to the situation either in the country you are from, or it can be at the global level too.

 Competition Demands